AAE History Video:

 An Evolving Association: The AAE Meets Professional and Public Needs in Changing Times

-The AAE has responded to changes in American society and the dental profession over the past 65 years - to the rapid advances in dental technology, the knowledge explosion in health sciences, and the dramatic changes in dental disease demographics.
+The AAE has continued to respond to the rapid advances in dental technology, the knowledge explosion in health sciences, and the dramatic changes in dental disease demographics.

 The AAE mission has evolved from providing a single forum for the exchange of information into an agency for the education of the profession, formulation of educational policies and development of an educational system for its specialty.
 It is an advocate for endodontists and endodontics to both the dental profession and the public, promoting the highest quality endodontic care for all patients.